Quarterly Financial Report for the quarter ended December 31, 2017

 2.1 Statement of Authorities

-The Agency’s total authorities available for use in 2016-2017 totalling $28,569,154, decreased slightly compared to the same period in the previous fiscal year, as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.
+The Agency’s total authorities available for use in 2017-2018, totalling $29,640,434, have increased by $1,071,280 when compared to the same period in the previous fiscal year as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.
+This increase is primarily attributable to amounts received from Treasury Board Secretariat to fund new collective agreements.

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object